KenFletcherGO/Project-2-T33M-3/README.md

             -need to add in a fourth user prompt to un-hardcode the local servercatchbox.

 11/11:  -Upload/Download functions implemented.
 Instructions to use app added.

+        -Nathan's request is implemented.

+        SUGGESTIONS: have program automatically find local user so we can cut out the input prompt. have the program automatically create servercatchbox in local/remote computers if they do not exist already.